matthew-pm/pmdt-practical/README.md

 ### Assignment
 Your task is to build a web page according to the given design.
 [View the design via an XD link](https://xd.adobe.com/view/05f9376c-2170-4cfb-b052-4a5dd381ecd5-50aa/grid).
 Make the rendered page look as close to the design as you can using your knowledge of HTML, CSS, and responsive design.

 This practical is also intended to test your ability to analyze a design and extract or infer details that may not be annotated.
+If there are details not noted, use your best judgement, both as a designer and a developer.

 Read the annotations within the XD link's `Comments View` for additional specifications for the implementation.
 The copy for the design can be pulled from the XD link's `Specs View` or from `pmdt-fe/copy.md`.

 Some general things to consider with your code:
 - Web development best practices